 - 1 cup quinoa flakes + 2 cups boiling water (or 2 cups overcooked quinoa + 1/2 cup water)

 - 1 cup matzo meal (or see gluten-free variation in Notes)

 - 1/4 cup neutral vegetable oil (such as safflower)

 - A few grindings of black pepper

-- Pinch each of onion and garlic powder
+- Pinch each: onion powder (or flakes) and garlic powder

-- Stir in the matzo meal mix along with the remaining ingredients, and mix until well blended.
+- Stir in the matzo meal along with the remaining ingredients, and mix with the soaked quinoa flakes or blended quinoa until well combined.
 Cover the bowl and refrigerate for at least 15 minutes.

 - Just before baking, preheat the oven to 275º F.

-- Roll the matzo meal mixture into approximately 1-inch balls; don’t pack them too firmly.
+- Roll the mixture into approximately 1-inch balls; don’t pack them too firmly.
 Arrange on a parchment-lined baking sheet.

-- Bake for 20 to 25 minutes, carefully turning the matzo balls after 10 minutes, until firm to the touch; don’t let them brown.
+- Bake for 25 minutes, carefully turning the matzo balls after 10 minutes, until firm to the touch; don’t let them brown.